kangk1204/dearmeta/README.md

 - Download paired IDAT files with caching to avoid duplicate transfers.
 - Create a consistent workspace layout for every dataset.
 - Run an opinionated R analysis pipeline (`scripts/analysis.R`) to produce QC plots, differential methylation tables, and HTML reports.
-- Preserve run configurations (`runtime/configure.tsv`) and logs for reproducibility.
+- Preserve run configurations (`configure.tsv` in each workspace root) and logs for reproducibility.

 ## Prerequisites